This is the canonical configuration document for Spooky. It should answer four questions for every setting:

 - If

-hostis specified, the request Host header must match exactly - If
+hostis specified: - Exact form: request Host must match exactly (case-insensitive after normalization)

 path_prefixis specified, the request path must start with the prefix - If both are specified, both conditions must match